Zero-tolerance policies in schools: History

-The label of zero-tolerance began with the Gun-Free Schools Act of 1994, when Congress authorized public-school funding subject to the adoption of zero-tolerance policies.
-Similar policies of intolerance coupled with expulsions for less serious behaviors than bringing a weapon to school had long been a part of private, and particularly religious schools.
-The use of zero-tolerance policies in public schools increased dramatically after the Columbine High School massacre, with principals declaring that safety concerns made them want zero-tolerance for weapons.
-These have led to a large number of disproportionate responses to minor, or technical transgressions, many of that have attracted the attention of the international media.
-These cases include students being suspended or expelled for such offenses as possession of ibuprofen or Midol (both legal, non-prescription drugs commonly used to treat headaches and menstrual cramps respectively) with permission of the students' parents, keeping pocketknives (small utility knife) in cars, and carrying sharp tools outside of a woodshop classroom (where they are often required materials).
+The zero-tolerance term began with the Gun-Free Schools Act of 1994, when Congress made federal funding of public schools conditional upon the adoption of zero-tolerance policies for firearm possession.
+Similar policies of intolerance, coupled with expulsions for less serious behaviors than bringing a weapon to school, had long been a part of private, and particularly religious, schools.

+The use of zero-tolerance policies in public schools increased dramatically after the Columbine High School massacre in 1999, with principals declaring that safety concerns made them want zero-tolerance for weapons.
+These rules led to disproportionate responses to minor or technical transgressions.
+Cases that attracted international media attention cases include students being suspended or expelled for offenses such as possession of over-the-counter and/or prescription drugs on campus with the permission of the students’ parents, keeping various pocketknives in cars, and carrying woodworking tools outside of a wood shop classroom.
 In Seal v.
-Morgan, a student was expelled for having a knife in his car on school property, despite his protestations that he was unaware of the knife's presence.
+Morgan, a Tennessee student was expelled because someone else's knife was found in his car on school property, despite his protestations that he was unaware of the knife's presence; in 2000, the courts struck down the expulsion as having no rational basis.
 In some jurisdictions, zero-tolerance policies have come into conflict with freedom of religion rules already in place allowing students to carry, for example, kirpans.

-In the "kids for cash" scandal, judge Mark Ciavarella, who promoted a platform of zero-tolerance, received kickbacks for constructing a private prison that housed juvenile offenders, and then proceeded to fill the prison by sentencing children to extended stays in juvenile detention for offenses as minimal as mocking a principal on Myspace, scuffles in hallways, trespassing in a vacant building, and shoplifting DVDs from Wal-Mart.
+In the "kids for cash" scandal, judge Mark Ciavarella, who promoted a platform of zero-tolerance, received kickbacks for constructing a private prison that housed juvenile offenders, and then proceeded to fill the prison by sentencing children to extended stays in juvenile detention for offenses as minimal as mocking a principal on Myspace, scuffles in hallways, trespassing in a vacant building, and shoplifting DVDs from Walmart.
 Critics of zero-tolerance policies argue that harsh punishments for minor offenses are normalized.
-The documentary Kids for Cash interviews experts on adolescent behavior, who argue that the zero-tolerance model has become a dominant approach to policing juvenile offenses after the Columbine shooting.
+The documentary Kids for Cash, interviews experts on adolescent behavior, who argue that the zero-tolerance model has become a dominant approach to policing juvenile offenses after the Columbine shooting.

 In New York City, Carmen Fariña, head of the New York City Department of Education, restricted school suspension by principals in 2015.
 The Los Angeles Unified school board, responsible for educating 700,000 students, voted in 2013 to ban suspensions for "willful defiance", which had mostly been used against students from racial minorities.
-A year later, the same school district decided to decriminalize school discipline so that minor offenses would be referred to school staff rather than prosecuted—the previous approach had resulted in black students being six times more likely to be arrested or given a ticket than white students.
+A year later, the same school district decided to decriminalize school discipline so that minor offenses would be referred to school staff rather than prosecuted.
+The previous approach had resulted in black students being six times more likely to be arrested or given a ticket than white students.
 The district saw suspensions drop by 53%, and graduation rates rise by 12%.